nparks-kenzan/capstan-1/gcp/README.md

 Essentially, from your workstation you are using TerraForm to create a service account.
 K8 cluster and to launch and instance that will run a script landed by terraform to perform the creation of  jenkins and Spinnaker.

-If you have no idea how to even use GCP I would recommend a [coursera course](https://www.coursera.org/learn/gcp-infrastructure-foundation)
+If you want to learn more about using GCP, I would recommend a [coursera course](https://www.coursera.org/learn/gcp-infrastructure-foundation) but it is not a prerequisite.

 ## Let's Get Started